George Orwell: Spanish Civil War

 Meanwhile, back in England, Eileen had been handling the issues relating to the publication of The Road to Wigan Pier before setting out for Spain herself, leaving Nellie Limouzin to look after The Stores.
 Eileen volunteered for a post in John McNair's office and with the help of Georges Kopp paid visits to her husband, bringing him English tea, chocolate and cigars.
 Orwell had to spend some days in hospital with a poisoned hand and had most of his possessions stolen by the staff.
 He returned to the front and saw some action in a night attack on the Nationalist trenches where he chased an enemy soldier with a bayonet and bombed an enemy rifle position.

 In April, Orwell returned to Barcelona.
 Wanting to be sent to the Madrid front, which meant he "must join the International Column", he approached a Communist friend attached to the Spanish Medical Aid and explained his case.
 "Although he did not think much of the Communists, Orwell was still ready to treat them as friends and allies.
 That would soon change."
-This was the time of the Barcelona May Days and Orwell was caught up in the factional fighting.
+During the Barcelona May Days Orwell was caught up in the factional fighting.
 He spent much of the time on a roof, with a stack of novels, but encountered Jon Kimche from his Hampstead days during the stay.
 The subsequent campaign of lies and distortion carried out by the Communist press, in which the POUM was accused of collaborating with the fascists, had a dramatic effect on Orwell.
 Instead of joining the International Brigades as he had intended, he decided to return to the Aragon Front.
 Once the May fighting was over, he was approached by a Communist friend who asked if he still intended transferring to the International Brigades.
 Orwell expressed surprise that they should still want him, because according to the Communist press he was a fascist.
-"No one who was in Barcelona then, or for months later, will forget the horrible atmosphere produced by fear, suspicion, hatred, censored newspapers, crammed jails, enormous food queues and prowling gangs of armed men."